 Think beyond what’s listed on the resume

 The “pipeline problem” is a popular explanation for why the tech industry isn’t diverse.
-While it’s a fact that there are fewer women than men earning computer science degree, we believe that there are things we can do to correct the perceived scarcity of diverse talent.
+While it’s a fact that there are fewer women than men earning computer science degree, we believe that there are things we can do to correct the perceived scarcity of female candidates.

 Resumes are often poor predictors of candidates' qualifications, especially for tech roles.
 For software engineering roles specifically, there is often very little correspondence between what a candidate writes about themselves and whether they are actually qualified for the job.